Why Do People Hack?

 Hackers are those who use a computer system to obtain unauthorized access to another system for data or those who make another system unavailable.
 These hackers use their skills for a particular goal, such as gaining fame by bringing down a computer system, stealing money, or making a network unavailable.

-There are hackers who focus only on gaining notoriety or defeating computer systems, and some could even have criminal intentions.
+Some hackers focus only on gaining notoriety or defeating computer systems, and some could even have criminal intentions.
 The knowledge gained by these hackers and the self-esteem boost that originates from successful hacking could become an addiction and a way of life.
-There are hackers who just aim at making your life miserable, whereas others just want to be seen or heard.
+Some hackers just aim at making your life miserable, whereas others just want to be seen or heard.
 Some common reasons for hacking include basic bragging rights, curiosity, revenge, boredom, challenge, theft for financial gain, sabotage, vandalism, corporate espionage, blackmail, and extortion.
 Hackers are known to regularly cite these reasons to explain their behavior.

-Online banking has become so popular and has been a revelation, however, the benefits definitely have its drawbacks.
-Online banking has actually paved the way for cyber thieves to digitally steal from you by inserting banking Trojans or malicious lines of code specifically designed for stealing money from you.
+Online banking has become so popular and has been a revelation, however, the benefits have their drawbacks.
+Online banking has paved the way for cyber thieves to digitally steal from you by inserting banking Trojans or malicious lines of code specifically designed for stealing money from you.

 Vulnerability scanning is a security technique employed for identifying security weaknesses in a computer system.
 This security measure is mostly used by network administrators for obvious security reasons.
 However, hackers can also infiltrate this security method to gain unauthorized access, thus opening the door to other infiltration tactics and motivations.
 Vulnerability scanning is essentially considered to be the gateway to additional attacks.